-As most of us will be teaching in a virtual environment through winter quarter, CDLI has created a resource to help get your courses up and running.
+As most of us will be teaching in a virtual environment through the end of the 2020-21 Academic Year, CDLI has created resources to help get your Canvas courses up and running.
 Build Your Future Course can be accessed by anyone and covers much of the information contained in CDLI’s six-month Course Design Program.
-This is an open course, so you can move through it as suits your needs and schedule, though CDLI will also be offering biweekly 90-minute workshops on Building Your Canvas Course as well as our usual schedule of workshops and one-on-one consultations.
+This is an open course, so you can move through it as suits your needs and schedule.
+Additionally, CDLI is offering several different Canvas Course Templates for faculty to download and modify to get up and running as quickly as possible.

 CDLI has put together a series of articles to help you approach and refine the way you deliver distance education.
 This resource will be updated regularly.
 Currently we cover a Start of Quarter Checklist, Zoombombing, and Creating a Welcoming Online Space for Your Students.

-CDLI has designed a series of workshops to help you import and customize our 10-week instructional continuity template, use Zoom, and answer your questions during our weekly Q&As.
+CDLI has designed a series of workshops to help you import and customize our instructional continuity templates, use Zoom, and answer your questions during our weekly Q&As.

 CDLI has assembled together a set of commonly asked questions related to teaching remotely during COVID-19.